mascaldotfr/CoRT/README.md

 This is a (simpler) knockoff of the regnumsentinel website trainer, this one will be alive as long as GitHub exists and is free software.
-On top of that, there are countdown pages for bosses and battle zones (BZ).
+On top of that, there are countdown pages for bosses, BZ and WZ statuses.

-It just requires a webserver serving static files to run, everything is run client side.
+It just requires a webserver serving static files to run, everything is run client side, with the exception of the War Status (see the `warstatus` directory) but it can be replaced by a link to NGE's official page.

 ## Known issues